18F/micropurchase/docs/technical_debt.md

 conditional in one of these methods and it creates a lot of tedious complexity even if you don't.
 To fix this, there are a few places where we delegate to an associated object and use polymorphism.
-So, we can define classes like `ViewModel::Status::Open` and `ViewModel::Status::Closed` each with its own methods like `label` or `status` that the auction presenter can delegate to by calling an instance of the appropriate class.
+So, we can define classes like `AuctionStatus::OpenViewModel` and `AuctionStatus::ClosedViewModel` each with its own methods like `label` or `status` that the auction presenter can delegate to by calling an instance of the appropriate class.